gregersrygg/dotfiles/README.md

 ngwr <worktree-name>
 ```

-Use TAB-completion to list your worktrees
+*Use TAB-completion to list your worktrees.*

-#### list worktrees (ngwl)

-Not that much magic here.
+### List worktrees

+`ngwl` list the worktrees.
 Just saves typing out `git worktree list`, and it can be called from any folder.

 ```bash
 ngwl
 ```

-#### cd to a worktree (ncd)
+### cd to a worktree

-It's a bit cumbersome to switch between the folders, and especially to trigger the `.env` file at the same time.
+`ncd` helps switch between the folders, and especially to trigger the `.env` file at the same time.
-`ncd` to the rescue.

 ```bash
 # cd to ncs/nrf